adtzlr/matadi/README.md

 ```

 ## Template classes for hyperelasticity
-matADi provides several template classes for hyperelastic materials.
-Some common isotropic hyperelastic material formulations are located in `matadi.models`.
-These strain energy functions have to be passed into an instance of `MaterialHyperelastic`.
+matADi provides several simple template classes suitable for simple hyperelastic materials.
+Some common isotropic hyperelastic material formulations are located in `matadi.models` (see list below).
+These strain energy functions have to be passed as the `fun` argument into an instance of `MaterialHyperelastic`.
 Usage is exactly the same as described above.
-To convert a hyperelastic material based on the deformation gradient into a mixed three-field formulation suitable for nearly-incompressible behavior (*displacements*, *pressure* and *volume ratio*) an instance of a `MaterialHyperelastic` class has to be passed to the `ThreeFieldVariation` class.
+To convert a hyperelastic material based on the deformation gradient into a mixed three-field formulation suitable for nearly-incompressible behavior (*displacements*, *pressure* and *volume ratio*) an instance of a `MaterialHyperelastic` class has to be passed to `ThreeFieldVariation`.

 ```python